 Many non-profit organizations are dedicated to protecting and promoting Bitcoin.
 You can help these groups by joining them and taking part in their projects, discussions and events.

 Speak about Bitcoin to interested people.
 Write about it on your blog.
 Tell your favorite shops you would like to pay with Bitcoin.
-Help keeping merchant directories up to date.
+Help to keep merchant directories up to date.
 Or be creative and make yourself a nice Bitcoin T-shirt.

 Meet the communities